-The log boat was found on top of the sandy Oer-IJ tidal deposits and in and below the ‘’Dirty Sands’’, which were formed under marine conditions considering that in these deposits Cerastoderma and Macoma species occur.
-The date that the boat sank of course is later than the age of the dated oak wood.
+The log boat was found on top of the sandy Oer-IJ tidal deposits and in and below the ‘Dirty Sands’, which were formed under marine conditions, since in these deposits Cerastoderma and Macoma species occur.
+The date that the boat sank, of course, is later than the age of the dated oak wood.
 The date was taken from material near the original edge of the alder plank of the vessel.
-The sapwood of the tree, however, could not be discerned.
-Therefore, the tree must have been cut about 20 years later than the age of the wood.
+The sapwood of the tree, however, could not be discerned, therefore the tree must have been cut about 20 years later than the age of the wood.

-In order to correctly determine the age of the base of the Dirty Sands, also the maximum life of the log boat needs to be taken into account.
-An estimated life time of 30 to 50 years for the vessel seems realistic.
-So, deposition of the log boat occurred about 50 to 60 years later than the date of the oak wood.
-The deposition of the Dirty Sands, however, might already have started before the vessel sank, because the boat has sunk / dug into the underlying sediments.
-Therefore, at the VL location, the formation of the Dirty Sands is estimated to have started at the end of the 10th or the beginning of the 11th century.
-This is in line with the shell dates from the base of the IJ-lake deposits of the Afrikahaven (AH 1 and 2; Tab.
-A4.9) which indicate that marine conditions in the IJ-lake had started – at least – by about the end of the 10th century.
+In order to correctly determine the age of the base of the Dirty Sands, the maximum life of the log boat also needs to be taken into account.
+An estimated life time of 30–50 years for the vessel seems realistic, so deposition of the log boat occurred about 50–60 years later than the date of the oak wood.
+The deposition of the Dirty Sands, however, might already have started before the vessel sank because the boat has sunk / dug into the underlying sediments.
+At the VL location, therefore, the formation of the Dirty Sands is estimated to have started at the end of the 10th or the beginning of the 11th century.
+This is in line with the shell dates from the base of the IJ-lake deposits of the Afrikahaven (AH 1 and 2; Table A4.9), which indicate that marine conditions in the IJ-lake had started – at least – by about the end of the 10th century.

-<h1>Location Uitgeest Benes (UB)
+<h1>Location: Uitgeest Benes (UB)

-Table A4.11a: 14C dates of exposure Uitgeest Benes (UB).
-Reference: Vos & De Koning, unpublished.
+Table A4.11a.
+14C dates of exposure Uitgeest Benes (UB) (Vos & De Koning, unpublished)